 Stacey Peebles, editor of The Cormac McCarthy Journal, has an exciting update for us:

 I’m happy to announce that beginning in 2015, The Cormac McCarthy Journal will be published by Penn State University Press, which will be a boon for us in terms of design, prestige, visibility, production assistance, and availability in libraries and databases like JSTOR.
 Although our upcoming 2014 issue will be published before Penn State UP takes over our hard-copy production, we have already worked together to create a website for CMJ on their journals page.
 Clicking “Submissions” on that site will take you to our new online submissions website for the journal.
-Although I’m still happy to field inquiries from my gmail address as I’ve done in the past, I’ll now direct submissions to the website, as well as use the site for readers’ reports as much as possible.
-We also have a new email address specifically for the journal.
+Although I’m still happy to field inquiries from as I’ve done in the past, I’ll now direct submissions to the website, as well as use the site for readers’ reports as much as possible.
+We also have .

 Access to previously published articles will soon be available through JSTOR (and hopefully MUSE) links on our Penn State UP website.
 When those links have been established, we’ll take down our old journal website, which has been hosted by the Texas Digital Library.